kailash-manasarovar/statement/docs/timeline/2024/may.md

 ![Beams ups and downs](../../content/tweets/beams-ups-and-downs.png)

+- The *impulses are waiting in line* sentence is suggestive of men perhaps waiting to take turns on me.
 - It's hard for me to understand why I was so utterly convinced I was talking to the trumpet teacher I loved, especially when there was a whole bunch of them.
 - Do they have public conversations like these and stream them into a porn channel somewhere, while playing the sedated rape footage on the same screen?
 - The account originally liked all my replies.